erkutkoral/UndergraduateThesisJourney/README.md

 ## Roadmap

-1)Literature Review
+1. Literature Review
-2)CRISP-DM Methodology
+2. CRISP-DM Methodology
  * Business Understanding
  * Data Understanding
  * Data Preparation
  * Modeling
  * Evaulation
- * Deployment ( We did not deploy this model but the next step would be this) 3)Data Preprocessing
+ * Deployment ( We did not deploy this model but the next step would be this)
+3. Data Preprocessing
-4)Exloratory Data Analysis with Data Visualization 5)Feature Selection
+4. Exloratory Data Analysis with Data Visualization
+5. Feature Selection
-6)Balancing the Data Set
+6. Balancing the Data Set
-7)Modeling (Classification models which is Decision Trees, GBM, XGBM, LIGHT GBM and stacked with some combinations) 8)Evaulation
+7. Modeling (Classification models which is Decision Trees, GBM, XGBM, LIGHT GBM and stacked with some combinations)
+8. Evaulation

 ## Authors